FooBarWidget/daemon_controller/README.markdown

 as meaning that the daemon isn't responding yet.

 After `controller.start` has returned, we can continue with the test case.
-At this point, we know that Apache has done initializing.
+At this point, we know that Apache is done with initializing.
 When we're done with Apache, we stop it with `controller.stop`.
 This does not return until Apache has fully stopped.